 Dutchman provides access to a large network of snowmobile trails near Bend that are north of Century Drive.
 These connect in with Three Creek Sno Park to the north.

-For most visitors, the main draw of Dutchman Sno Park is the up-close-and-personal mountain views.
+For most visitors, the main draw of Dutchman is the up-close-and-personal mountain views.

 A view of Mt.
 Bachelor from Dutchman Sno-Park.